A Beginner's Guide to Buying a Tiller

 - Ideal for medium-sized jobs - A front-tine tiller is best at reseeding patches of lawn rather than a whole yard.
 This device is also ideal for cultivating existing gardens to prepare them for planting.

 - Works well on soft earth - The front-end design is best for gardens and flower beds that have already been cultivated or for soft ground that will be easy to till.
 You may need to take multiple passes to properly develop the soil.

-Browse all front-tine tillers
+Shop all front-tine tillers

 - Perfect for major cultivating jobs - The rear-tine tiller has a heavier construction and is suitable for reseeding a large lawn or for projects that require deep cultivation.

 - Deals with tough soil - If you have soil that is rocky, this model is strong enough to break up hard dirt.

 - Starting new gardens - When you prepare an area on your property for a new garden, you'll need a device that will dig deep and churn the soil thoroughly.
 A rear-tine tiller is usually able to dig deep enough to make a new flowerbed or garden.

 - Economical option - A mini-tiller is lighter and more affordable than a front and rear-tine model.
 Both two and four-cycle engine devices provide enough power for small cultivating and weeding needs.
 It can also occasionally handle moderate-sized jobs.

 - Great for small cultivating jobs - This machine provides the right amount of power and functionality for basic prep work.